Postgraduate - 20 ECTS (studiepunten) - English

 Please note: Modular registration for individual course components is not available.
 You must register for the full program.
 The tuition fee includes study materials.

 The program will only be organized if a sufficient number of participants enroll.
+To ensure smooth planning, registration closes on 15th December 2026.
 As this is a postgraduate program, participants are required to register individually.
 However, invoicing can be arranged via the company or employer if needed.
+Once your registration is confirmed, you will receive a secure payment link.
+The timing of this communication depends on the total number of confirmed participants.

-The places are limited.
+Please note that places are limited.
 If the maximum number of participants is reached, additional applicants will be placed on a waiting list.

 If you have never enrolled in a bachelor’s, master’s, or postgraduate program at UHasselt, or it has been a long time since you last did, you must register as a new student.